 - Belief Makes You Stupid: Bob's personal philosophy was "I don't believe in anything, but I have many suspicions."
 His novels often repeat the mantra: "Only the madman is absolutely sure."
 (Or "It isn't real unless it makes you laugh".)
 He was also rather fond of abbreviating the words Belief System to their initials.

 - Many gay and transsexual characters do end up receiving happy endings as well, however.

-- Gender Bender: In Schroedinger's Cat-trilogy some recurring characters' genders vary depending on the universe.
+- Gender Bender: In the Schroedinger's Cat trilogy some recurring characters' genders vary depending on the universe.
 One major character is also a male-to-female transsexual who causes outrage by having her former, impressive sexual organs stuffed and displayed prominently over the mantle.